shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const api = new sstk.ImagesApi();

-const body = new ShutterstockApiReference.BulkImageSearchRequest(); // BulkImageSearchRequest | List of queries to request results for and filters to apply per query; these values override the defaults in the query parameters
+const body = [new ShutterstockApiReference.Body()]; // [Body] | List of queries to request results for and filters to apply per query; these values override the defaults in the query parameters

 const queryParams = {
   'added_date': new Date("2021-03-29"), // Date | Show images added on the specified date